-We talked with Maria as the final stage of the green barrier project begins: a week long planting session in the playground at Hunters Bar Infant School.
-In this interview she talks about the green barrier, how people can make them in their own gardens, and why she has hope for sustainability.
+In this interview she talks about the green barrier, how people can make them in their own gardens, and why she has hope for a sustainable future.

 My project deals with a global problem – air pollution – in a site specific way.
 Air pollution is a problem here in Sheffield and around the world.
 It causes people to die before their time and is responsible for many health problems.
 It is especially bad for children because their organs are developing, particularly their lungs.